fluellenarman/Go-KVDB/readme.md

     - Transaction based Atomicity
 ## How to run
 ### client mode
-This will start the CLI client and server.
+This will start the CLI client.
 The CLI client will take commands to send to the database.
 ```
 go run main.go client
 ```